seyiogunjuyigbe/yoketestBE/README.md

 Notes
 ---
-Request data dates in the database ranges March 2020 - May 2020 If you're unable to setup the database, please use the one which we've already setup on mLab Connect via shell: mongo "mongodb+srv://cluster0.c0vpq.mongodb.net/covid" --username dbDev
+Request data dates in the database ranges March 2020 - May 2020

-database: covid
-username: dbDev
-password: dbPass

-Due date: Close of business on Monday 28/9/2020

 Deliverables
 - link to working dashboard
 - links to git repos (dashboard and API)
-- submit via email to louisa@yokesolutions.com